Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: Research Questions

 \section{Research Questions}

-While prior work has made significant strides in the automated analysis of privacy policies, existing approaches remain constrained in their ability to capture fine-grained information.
-The majority of studies have focused on segment- or sentence-level annotations, with word- and phrase-level labelling largely unexplored due to technical limitations and the complexity of manual annotation efforts - particularly in the context of GDPR transparency requirements outlined in Articles 13 and 14.
-Although some recent datasets have introduced annotation schemes that align more closely with regulatory obligations, no prior work has demonstrated an approach capable of systematically extracting and labelling individual transparency-related phrases at scale.
-Even with the advent of transformer-based models and LLMs, research has primarily emphasised high-level categorisation rather than the precise extraction of legal terms and obligations at the level required for regulatory compliance.

-However, many downstream applications—such as document summarisation, privacy compliance verification, and the conversion of privacy policies into structured formats—demand a higher level of granularity.
-Segment-level annotations may provide a useful overview but fail to distinguish legally significant phrases within a passage, leading to gaps in compliance assessments or automated policy analysis.
-The ability to identify specific rights, obligations, and data-sharing practices with precision is crucial for ensuring transparency in line with GDPR requirements.

-To address these challenges, this work investigates the feasibility of using LLMs to generate fine-grained annotations of privacy policies that explicitly align with GDPR transparency obligations.
-Unlike conventional ML approaches that rely on extensive manually curated datasets, LLMs offer the potential to generate structured annotations with minimal supervision.
-However, their ability to perform detailed legal annotations remains largely unexplored.
-This raises two key research questions:
+Addressing the research gap laid out above, this work explores the potential of LLMs to generate fine-grained annotations of privacy policies that explicitly align with GDPR transparency obligations.
+Unlike traditional ML approaches that depend on large, manually curated datasets for training, LLMs offer the promise of generating structured annotations with minimal supervision.
+However, their capacity to perform detailed legal annotation remains underexplored.
+This leads to two central research questions:

-\begin{enumerate} \item[\textit{RQ1}] How can LLMs be leveraged to generate fine-grained word- and phrase-level annotations in privacy policies that explicitly align with GDPR transparency requirements? \item[\textit{RQ2}] What evaluation methodology can be used to assess the reliability, completeness, and regulatory alignment of LLM-generated annotations? \end{enumerate}
+\begin{enumerate} \item[\textit{RQ1}] How can LLMs be leveraged to generate fine-grained word-level annotations in privacy policies that align with GDPR transparency requirements? \item[\textit{RQ2}] What evaluation methodology is required to assess the reliability, completeness, and regulatory alignment of such fine-grained LLM-generated annotations? \end{enumerate}

-Section~\ref{sec:approach} addresses RQ1 by presenting a structured methodology that integrates an LLM-driven annotation pipeline with a preprocessing step to enhance text segmentation.
-The resulting framework aims to produce fine-grained annotations reflecting the 21 GDPR-derived transparency requirements detailed in Section~\ref{sec:gdpr_transparency}.
+Section~\ref{sec:approach} addresses RQ1 by introducing a structured methodology that integrates a modular annotation approach that integrates LLM-based annotators with passage-level classifiers, RAG, and self-correction mechanisms.